lizhaddad/eDTI_QC_v2_dev2/README.md

 ### 5. After cloning (in the same directory that `git clone` was run in):
   `pip install ./eDTI_QC_v2_dev2`

 **_Note that this procedure only needs to be followed once.
 Once the installation is complete, you will only need to execute Step #4 before running either the [eDTI_outliers](https://github.com/lizhaddad/eDTI_QC_v2_dev2/tree/c0981c8c8230d0277c5641971ad2a3bc5d3a3b55/eDTI_outliers) package or the [visual_qc_script.sh](https://github.com/lizhaddad/eDTI_QC_v2_dev2/blob/31e6dd2c687266182acd51f54c1d222b1724d435/visual_qc/visual_qc_script.sh) described below._**

-## Outlier Detection

-We offer two additional forms of QC ~~in v2.0~~ that may be used in conjunction with tools offered~~in v1~~ on the [main ENIGMA TBSS page](https://github.com/ENIGMA-git/ENIGMA-DTI-TBSS-Protocol?tab=readme-ov-file#quality-control-protocols-v10): ${{\color{red}{\textsf{change link to header without "v1"}}}}\$

-1. **Statistical QC:** In this section, we provide a package to help to identify outliers at the statistical level.
-Subjects are flagged based on various criteria including number of DTI ROI measures that fall outside various %iles.

-2. **Visual QC:** In this section, we provide a script that outputs a series of PNG images that may help to visually identify problematic scans and/or registrations.
-These include: FA registrations to the ENIGMA template, FA values projected onto the ENIGMA template skeleton, and the diffusion scalar maps warped to the ENIGMA template.

 ## Statistical QC